Getting Started

 Specify a URL to send to the Mindee API.

-Note: The URL will not be downloaded locally, so checks (i.e. MIMEtype) and transformations (i.e. remove pages from a PDF) will not be possible.
+Note: The URL will not be downloaded locally, so checks (i.e. MIME type) and transformations (i.e. remove pages from a PDF) will not be possible.

-const doc = mindeeClient.docFromUrl("https://example.com/image.jpg");
+const inputSource = mindeeClient.docFromUrl("https://example.com/image.jpg");

 Sending a Document